kcykkk/Multi-Definition-Deepfake/README.md

 # Multi-Definition-Deepfake

 Official implementation of Multi-Definition Deepfake Detection via Semantics Reduction and Cross-Domain Training.
-Codes are coming soon...
+We are organizing the codes as soon as possible.